-APPEARANCE, ODOR and COLOR: This product is a brown-colored liquid with a sweet odor.
+APPEARANCE, ODOR and COLOR: This product is a brown-colored liquid with a slightly fermented odor.

-HOW TO DETECT THIS SUBSTANCE (warning properties): The odor and color may be distinguishing characteristics to identify this product if accidentally released.
+HOW TO DETECT THIS SUBSTANCE (warning properties): The odor may be a distinguishing characteristic to identify this product if accidentally released.

 10. STABILITY and REACTIVITY